Reviews of the new iPhone 11 are in, and they’re overwhelmingly positive

 CNBC:

 Instead of trying to blow our minds with experimental features, Apple is methodically making improvements that make day-to-day use better.
-It’s not looking to get everybody to throw away their existing iPhones and buy new ones — instead, it just keeps improving the phones a little bit every year so when your old one wears out, you’ll be pleasantly surprised by how much better the new ones have become.
+It’s not looking to get everybody to throw away their existing iPhones and buy new ones—instead, it just keeps improving the phones a little bit every year so when your old one wears out, you’ll be pleasantly surprised by how much better the new ones have become.

 The iPhone 11’s battery life is very good, partly because its LCD screen sips less power, partly because of the more efficient A13 Bionic chip, and partly because the battery in it is bigger than the battery in last year’s iPhone XR or XS (though it is not bigger than the battery in the iPhone Max models).
 Last Friday, I unplugged the iPhone 11 at midday when it was fully charged.
 I am a heavy phone user; I get a lot of notifications, I stream media, I use maps, and I frequently crank up the display’s brightness.
 By bedtime that night, I still had 56 percent battery life.
 At 10 am Saturday, I set out to run errands with the phone’s battery at 46 percent and hit the 20 percent “low battery” mark while I was getting ready for dinner that evening.